Champaign man convicted of brutal murder of his girlfriend

 Larson theorized that at the time the friend showed up, Craig was probably trying to clean up the massive amount of damage he had caused in the house.

-Trying to suggest someone else was responsible for the horrific attack on Miss Jenkins, Bezner noted that her phone showed she had made a call to someone about 2:50 a.m. on Feb.
-23 but the jury did not hear from that person.
+Trying to suggest someone else was responsible for the horrific attack on Miss Jenkins, Bezner noted that Miss Jenkins' phone showed she had made a call to someone about 2:50 a.m.
+Feb.
+23, but the jury did not hear from that person.

-She also said that of the approximately 50 witnesses interviewed by sheriff’s investigators, only two eyewitnesses testified in court.
+She also said that of the about 50 witnesses interviewed by sheriff’s investigators, only two eyewitnesses testified in court.

 “Where are those 48 other people?
 What would they have said?
 The evidence is missing,” Bezner said.